 As a leader, you must have a unique vision of the future that you are clear and passionate about, and that is for a common good.
 Only then can you get people to come together and commit to it.

 • Imagine the possibilities.
 Exemplary leaders are forward-looking and have a “gut sense” of what the future can be.
 Explore your intuition fully, to get clear on what you truly care about and why.
-Check out our complete book summary for an overview of find your prominent message (or get a copy of the book here).
+Check out our complete version of The Leadership Challenge summary formore details (get complete book summary here).

 • Find a common purpose.
 People don’t want to just follow the leaders’ vision.
 They want to fulfill their own hopes, visions and aspirations.
-Hence, you’ll need to involve people in the vision development process and find a shared vision that fulfills a common purpose (more details here).
+Hence, you’ll need to involve people in the vision development process and find a shared vision that fulfills a common purpose.

 Now that you’ve identified the common purpose, you need to build the common ground and ignite passion and emotions for the vision.
 To achieve the extraordinary, we must capture not just the minds, but also the hearts.